Mobile marketing research: Disadvantages and difficulties of mobile market research

-Probably most important point to be discussed is the representativity of the sampling regarding the quality of data.

-Based on the total population, those people who don’t own a mobile phone, cannot become part of the sampling.
+A concern about mobile marketing research is the representation sampling.
+Members of the population who don’t own a mobile phone are not part of sampling.
 Mobile phone users have to be able to be reached as well as to be willing to take part in the survey.
-But it is by far not enough to just look at the users of mobile phones.
 Equally important is to also know the number of people who use the SMS service and how many of these people own a web-enabled phone.
-Only if all these aspects are being noticed, a final conclusion regarding the sampling can be drawn.
-For these reasons a mobile survey does not meet the standards of the statistical representativity.
+Only if all these aspects are noticed, a conclusion regarding the sampling can be drawn.
+For these reasons, mobile surveys alone does not meet standards of statistical representability.

-As mentioned in the beginning, the restricted possibilities to access WAP-Surveys are another problem.
-The number of those who use the internet via their mobile phone is rather small: According to IFCom only 19% of all mobile phone users do so.
-But the data acquisition through mobile phones holds more difficulties.
-On one hand there are high costs for Incentives and an intensive recruitment by the institutes.
-On the other hand, the participants of the survey have to pay the costs for the internet usage via mobile phone.
-However, more and more respondents do not pay the internet access based on the time spent on Internet and more and more places proposes free Wi-Fi, making this issue less and less relevant for respondents.
+Data acquisition through mobile phones holds more difficulties.
+On the one hand, there are high costs for incentives and intensive recruitment by the institutes.
+On the other hand, the participants of the survey have to pay the costs for internet usage via mobile phone.
+However, more and more respondents do not pay the internet access based on the time spent on the Internet and more and more places propose free Wi-Fi, making this issue less and less relevant for respondents.
 Additionally, there are also technical difficulties that may occur.
 The high number of different and not-compatible software or the low transmission rate of data are just a few to name.
-In order to improve the respondents' experience in answering the web surveys on mobile devices, optimizing the layout of the survey for smaller screen is crucial: non-optimized layouts lead to lower data quality.
+To improve the respondents' experience in answering web surveys on mobile devices, optimizing the layout of the survey for smaller screens is crucial: non-optimized layouts lead to lower data quality.

 Restrictions concerning the reveal and passing on of mobile phone numbers (because of data protection and the lack of Anonymity) are setting limits to the research in this field of study, too.